Preserving Data Privacy in the Age of Facial Recognition

-In 2018, facial recognition technology spent a lot of time in the news.
-Between Amazon licensing their Rekognition product to law enforcement, the presence of gender and racial bias in some of the current technology, and China’s use of facial recognition to publicly shame jaywalkers, it’s clear that society is facing moral and philosophical questions about who owns and should have access to your physical identity and information in the real world?
+In 2018, facial recognition technology spent much time in the news.
+Amazon licensed its Rekognition product to law enforcement with the presence of gender and racial bias in some of the current technology.
+‘China’s used facial recognition to shame jaywalkers publicly.
+It’s clear, society faces moral and philosophical questions.
+Such as, who owns and should have access to your physical identity and information in the real world?

 Truthfully, this conversation breaks into two discussions.
 First, what rights do law enforcement and government entities have to track us?
 Second, for what purposes do we allow companies to access and use our visual identities?

 Much of the focus to date has been on government use of facial recognition.
 The ACLU concluded, “Face surveillance threatens to chill First Amendment-protected activity like engaging in protest or practicing religion, and it can be used to subject immigrants to further abuse from the government.”
 San Francisco has already proposed a ban on the ‘city’s use of technology.